williampsena/bugs-channel-ex/README.md

 - Create an example using events and PostgreSQL
 - Create an event user interface
 - Create a Helm Chart for Kubernetes deployments
-- Adds telemetry metrics with Prometheus and StatsD as options
 - Handle Honeybadger events from their SDKs
 - Handle Rollbar events from their SDKs
-- Create a project diagram

 # Running project